kevanteaniah/anonymo/README.md

 <br>

 <h2>Credits</h2>
-Image were found on google
+Image was found on flaticon

 <h2>Technologies Used</h2>
 <ul>